nuxeo-sandbox/nuxeo-s3-utils/README.md

 ⚠️ In this example, we don't set the values for the `default` handler ⚠️

 * It cannot be used (using it will fail, no bucket is defined in `nuxeo.aws.s3utils.bucket`)
-* See below: You must pass the correct handler name to the mmisc. operation you will be using.
+* See below: You must pass the correct handler name to each operation you will be using.

 ## Features
 * Operations